dentarg/auth0-blog/_posts/2017-09-25-breached-password-detection-anniversary.markdown

 What are you waiting for?

-**Contact us today to learn more about how you can protect your data and customers with Breached Password Detection.**
+Try Auth0 for free today to learn more about how you can protect your data and customers with Breached Password Detection.